ramonmarrero/katacoda-scenarios/katakoda/step3.md

 ## Congratulations
-You just created a new Docker container.
+You just listed images in your local docker repository and created a new Docker container.